alexander-manley/The-Field-Guide-to-Data-Science/README.md

 -	Algorithms and techniques that you love
 -	Your thoughts and comments on other people’s additions

-Everyone you will ever meet knows something you don't.

 ---
 Email us your ideas and perspectives at data_science@bah.com or submit them via a pull request on the [Github repository](https://github.com/booz-allen-hamilton/The-Field-Guide-to-Data-Science).